Talbot 2023: Computations in stable motivic homotopy theory

-Please see the preliminary syllabus for more detailed information.
+Please see the preliminary syllabus for more detailed information and references.Suggested prerequisites:

-Format: The workshop discussions will have an expository character and most of the talks will be given by participants.
-The afternoon schedule will be kept clear for informal discussions and collaborations.
+Format: The workshop discussions will have an expository character and a majority of the talks will be given by participants.
+Breaks will be built into the schedule for informal discussions and collaborations.
 The workshop will take place in a communal setting, with participants sharing living space and cooking and cleaning responsibilities.

 Funding: We cover all local expenses, including lodging and food.
 We also have limited funding available for participant travel costs.